dana-at-cp/backdoor-apk/README.md

 root@kali:~/Android/evol-lab/BaiduBrowserRat#
 ```

-The recompiled APK will be found in the 'original/dist' directory.
+The recompiled APK will be found in the main directory of backdoor-apk with the name 'app_rat.apk'.
 Install the APK on a compatible Android device, run it, and handle the meterpreter connection via the generated resource script: msfconsole -r backdoor-apk.rc